ismailelfakir/life-insights-blog/README.md

 # LifeInsights Blog

-A modern, SEO-optimized blog website built with React, designed for a general audience with practical insights on health, education, lifestyle, and technology.
+A modern, SEO-optimized blog website built with React, designed for a general audience with practical insights on health, education, lifestyle, technology, insurance, and travel.

 ## 🌟 Overview